Giorgio Siani

-Giorgio Siani (born 9 January 1997) is an Italian footballer who plays mainly as a winger for Fanfulla.
+Giorgio Siani (born 9 January 1997) is an Italian footballer who plays mainly as a winger for Serie D club Villa Valle.

 Career

 Early career

 Siani was born in Milan in 1997, and began his career in the youth team of Serie A side Atalanta, located in Lombardy.
 He made a loan move to Varese before being signed to the youth teams of Serie A giants Juventus upon his return to Bergamo.
 He was loaned back to Atalanta and then on to Carpi for 6 months in 2016.

 Tuttocuoio

 Once he had returned from his loan to Carpi, Siani signed on loan to Lega Pro side Tuttocuoio for one year.
 He was an unused substitute in the 3–2 Coppa Italia loss to Casertana.
 His debut in the league on 9 October 2016, coming on as a substitute in a 1–4 loss to Alessandria, playing the final 14 minutes.
 His first goal for the club came in the last-16 stage of the Coppa Italia Lega Pro on 23 November 2016, when he started and scored twice in an eventual 3–1 win over Pontedera as Tuttocuoio progressed.